jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 > "This is a family of standards specified by the IEEE Computer Society for maintaining compatibility between operating systems.
 POSIX defines the application programming interface (API), along with command line shells and utility interfaces, for software compatibility with variants of Unix and other operating systems.[^49]"

 In this way a single or a small consortium of Unix vendors could not "run away" with the market.
 POSIX insures a level of interoperability between software across Unix distros that have declared POSIX compliance.
 The first official POSIX standard was released in 1988, a few years ahead of the creation of Linux (1991).
 The current version is [POSIX.1-2008](http://pubs.opengroup.org/onlinepubs/9699919799/ "POSIX 7").
 It is also referred to by it's Open Group Base Specification Issue number, which is 7 or POSIX 7.
 For more details on the specifics of POSIX and what is does see APPENDIX A at the back of the book.

 It is great to have a standard but what exactly does POSIX do?
 Even in that question the answer varies widely, since Unix was already in use at the time for over 15+ years before a standard was in place.
 This required them to back define some issues and cave on other issues.
 POSIX defines at a minimum what a certified Unix based system must support feature and API wise, no more, no less.
 It does not restrict extra non-POSIX features from being included.
 In reality there is no POSIX Unix version like there is GPL compliant GNU/Linux distros: gNewSense or Trisquel.
 Most Linux distros are very POSIX compliant by nature, but very few systems are certified POSIX compatible.

-### Linux Standard Base
+### The Linux Standard Base

   Seeing the good that POSIX standardization brought to the Unix world, a similar industry group formed the [Linux Stanadrd Base](https://en.wikipedia.org/wiki/Linux_Standard_Base "LSB"), or LSB.
 The LSB was put together for two main purposes.
 First it was hoped that application vendors (Oracle, Postgress, Sun, JBoss, IBM, etc, etc) would certify their products to work across different Linux distros that are LSB certified.
 Vendors pay a significant amount of money to Microsoft to get drivers certified across Windows for instance.
 Second was for creating a central Linux identity and reference guide for distros to comply with.
 The LSB started by extending POSIX and inclided new items unique to Linux.
 The LSB specifies for example: standard libraries, system commands and utilities that extend the POSIX standard, the layout of the file system hierarchy, run levels, the printing system (including spoolers such as CUPS) and tools like Foomatic, and several extensions to the X Window System [^50].
 This initial standard body came together and was published in January of 2001.